paulsteele/Ferngill-Simple-Economy/CONTRIBUTING.md

 You can run them with `dotnet test`.

 I'm honored that people want to contribute to this project and would like to merge as many contributions as possible.
-At the same time this is a hobby project for me and I have limited time to adapt PR's into a code style I can support.
-PR's that include some of the following will help reduce the time it takes integrate them:
+At the same time this is a hobby project for me and I have limited time to adapt PRs into a code style I can support.
+PRs that include some of the following will help reduce the time it takes to integrate them:
 * Follow existing code style
 * Following architectural patterns (dependency injection, etc) already in use
 * Include tests for new functionality